mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 | <img src="i/food/tuna_mayo_pickles.jpg" border="1"> | <b>tuna</b><br>One can of tuna, 2 tbsp mayo, 1 pickle cubed. |
 | <img src="i/food/broccolini_rabe_italian_sausage.jpg" border="1"> | <b>broccolini and Italian sausage</b><br>A notable [restaurant](http://pizzeriarosso109.com) meal.
 I confirmed only butter and salt, nothing else! |

 Does this limited menu get boring?
 Of course!
-Each time I reach into the fridge I remind myself that it's for a limited time, and that I'm doing this for a goal that I really, really want.
+Each time I reach into the fridge I remind myself that it's for a limited time and that I'm doing this for a goal that I really, really want.

 My version of dead simple isn't the same as others, although I picked it because it lets me skate close to no-carb during the loss phase.
 A reviewer shares their method: Start with a vegetable that grows above ground.
 Add a variety of interesting proteins and fats in the form of meat, oil, a few nuts, cheese, and lots of salt.
 Fry or bake.
 (With this method you must be doubly sure to keep an eye on creeping daily carb count.)

 From another reviewer comes this version of basic keto: ...occasional salad greens, salsa, green beans, cabbage; rarely, but as desired within my 20 carb limit.
 I found kelp noodles which I’ve used once and enjoyed...

 Yet another said: Boredom is another reason people give up diets.
 Eating only protein and fat, stuff with a lot of umami, flavor would make me hate food and life.
 It’s literally no issue to work broccoli, spinach, and zucchini into the diet and stay under the carb amount.

 Also "[for breakfasts] I'll do deli slices in bacon grease, sausages, breakfast sausage, and just cheese sticks; never fancy unless I do eggs.
-For eggs: whisk with coconut milk, heavy cream, or whole milk.
-Working on cream cheese and egg pancakes: 1oz cream cheese per large egg, blend and pour in greased or buttered pan, powder with Stevia."
+For eggs: whisk in coconut milk, heavy cream, or whole milk.
+Working on cream cheese and egg pancakes: 1oz cream cheese per large egg, blend and pour into greased or buttered pan, powder with Stevia."

 Another note about vegetables: I've been asked why vegetables don't feature more prominently (or at all) in my weight-loss keto implementation.

 1. We've all been raised with the "truth" that fats are bad, fruits and veggies and salads are good, and low-fat substitutes are the key to healthy living.
 Fats are your optimal fuel.
-Fruts are sugar bags.
+Fruits are sugar bags.
 Some veggies are carb bombs.
-To build self-assurance about keto, to demonstrate by actual weight loss, confidence is built from a demonstration diet free of those purportedly healthy foods, butressing newcomers confidence before that early window of time in which most quit any new diet and revert to unhealthy eating.
+To build self-assurance about keto, to demonstrate by actual weight loss, confidence is built from a demonstration diet free of those purportedly healthy foods, buttressing newcomers confidence before that early window of time in which most quit any new diet and revert to unhealthy eating.
 Carbs from veggies just complicate building this confidence.
 (I do believe some vegetables should be adding during the keto maintenance phase.)

 1. To rid newcomers of the "I couldn't ever give up that food" mentality; it holds people back from jumping into keto completely.
 Fruits, vegetables, and salads are not an essential part of you taking control over your ever-heavier body; you can see it on your scale.

 1. To inculcate the mind-numbing truth that it's possible to fuel your body during the weight-loss phase without fruits, veggies, or salads, and without hunger pangs, carb cravings, or ruinous bodily breakdown.

 1. The _need_ for fruits and vegetables isn't as clear-cut as our mothers would have us believe.
 While I've drawn no conclusions yet, my reading uncovers that meat is much more nutritionally dense than veggies, provide all needed nutrients (or precursors), and is more bioavailable than vegetables (to which some people have reactions).
-We were taught that lemons cured scury, but never that meat also does.
+We were taught that lemons cured scurvy, but never that meat also does.
 Zero-carbers have been without veggies for an extended period of time without seeming issues.
 There are questions about the need for fiber.
 All of this requires more research and reading.

 <a name="food_relationship_"></a>
 ### Work on your relationship with food

-Most of use use food as comfort.
+Most of us food as comfort.

-The saw-tooth pattern you see in my graph, above, shows the effects of complacence (perhaps denial) and stress that comes with job loss, divorce, selling a house, and a handful of foreign trips (which had very notable, almost famous, high-carb foods that I just _had_ to have).
+The saw-tooth pattern you see in my graph, above, shows the effects of complacience (perhaps denial) and stress that comes with job loss, divorce, selling a house, and a handful of foreign trips (which had very notable, almost famous, high-carb foods that I just _had_ to have).
 Also easy to see are the key decision points during that stressful time; I got frustrated with my weight, got back on low-carb, got distracted, and the result was yo-yo dieting.

 My success on keto is due to :